How to avoid buying a car with outstanding finance

 Before you buy a used car, you should carry out a car registration check which will tell you if any money is owed on the vehicle, and also if it has ever been involved in an accident or if it’s stolen.

 If you’re buying from a dealer, you can ask if they have carried out these checks or you can do your own.
 Our Car Passport checks the history of a vehicle and is thus a reliable way to avoid buying a car with outstanding finance.

 What to do if there is outstanding finance on a car

-If you haven’t bought the car yet and a search reveals outstanding finance on it, the first thing you should do is check with the listed company whether the account has been settled or if payments are still due.
-If money is still owed, you can ask the seller to settle the account, and then continue with the purchase.
+If you discover outstanding finance and you have not yet purchased the car, you should check with the listed finance company to understand whether the account has been settled or if payments are due.
+If money is still owed you should ask the owner to settle the account before continuing with the sale.

 Getting a car check is quick to do online with the RAC Car Passport – just provide a few details about the car you plan to buy.

 † The following vehicles are exempt: imports, 4x4’s, convertibles, write-offs, hybrids, vans, vehicles over 10 years old, vehicles with more than 5 seats, prestige vehicles, 4-wheel drives, LPGs, motorhomes and vehicles with more than 120,000 miles on the clock.